This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips And Variations

-• Juiciness Tip: To keep the chicken moist, avoid overcooking.
-Use a meat thermometer to check for doneness – the chicken is ready when the internal temperature reaches 165°F.
+- Tip for juicy chicken: To keep the chicken moist, avoid overcooking it.
+Use a meat thermometer to check for doneness.
+Chicken is ready when the internal temperature reaches 165°F.

 Serving Suggestions

-To complete the meal, consider adding a side of lemon parmesan risotto or Mediterranean rice to this flavorful chicken.
+To complete the meal, consider adding a side of Mediterranean rice to this flavorful chicken.
 Pair it with your favorite pasta recipe, like spaghetti or this 15 minute fettuccine.
 A side of roasted radishes or a crisp Jennifer Aniston bulgur salad can balance the dish’s richness.
 Enjoy it with crusty bread, like a slice of focaccia, to soak up the delicious sauce.

 Proper Storage